The World of Disney food is a complex and ever-changing one, and that makes keeping track of it all darn near impossible.

 It’s actually difficult to narrow it down, but let’s take Epcot’s Japan Pavilion as just one example of an area with unique offerings in Disney World parks…

-12. There aren’t any Romantic Disney restaurants
+11. There aren’t any Romantic Disney restaurants.

 Ooh, la, la: you want a romantic getaway with your sweetie while on vacation — but where in the World of cartoon characters and giggling kids can you find a romantic restaurant?
 So. many. places!
 For the absolute height of fine Disney dining, splurge on a meal at Victoria & Albert’s at the Grand Floridian.

 Want your romance with a stunning view?
 Book a late dinner at California Grill, and watch the fireworks from the resort’s balcony!
+(When they come back — they aren’t being offered right now!)

 While children are allowed in all of these restaurants (Victoria & Albert’s is restricted to diners 10 and up), you’re more likely to find a quieter dining experience than at some of the other, less sophisticated locations.